wokamoto/lab.dogmap.jp/wp-content/plugins/wordpress-beta-tester/readme.txt

 Don't forget to backup before your start!

 == Changelog ==

+= 0.98 =
+* Unforce HTTPS for all api.wordpress.org requests.

 = 0.97 =
 * Force HTTPS for all api.wordpress.org requests.